 Section 75 category Details of needs/experiences/priorities Religious belief No evidence of specific needs or priorities in relation to this policy.
 Political opinion No evidence of specific needs or priorities in relation to this policy.
 Racial group No evidence of specific needs or priorities in relation to this policy.
 Age No evidence of specific needs or priorities in relation to this policy.
 Marital status No evidence of specific needs or priorities in relation to this policy.
 Sexual orientation No evidence of specific needs or priorities in relation to this policy.
 Men and women generally No evidence of specific needs or priorities in relation to this policy.
-Disability Reasonable adjustments will be considered as necessary Dependants No evidence of specific needs or priorities in relation to this policy.
+Disability No evidence of specific needs or priorities in relation to this policy Dependants No evidence of specific needs or priorities in relation to this policy.